Gagravarr/LangStreamDemos/images-openclip/README.md

 Provide `clip.cpp` a set of possible image classifications, in english text, and have the probabilities of each returned.

+This could be used to send different images down different processing routes (eg if there's text do OCR, if there are people check for release forms), or could be used for filtering, or many other things.

 Tested with the `CLIP-ViT-L-14-laion2B-s32B-b82K_ggml-model-q5_1.gguf` model

 This assumes `clip.cpp` was cloned into `/models/clip.cpp`, and you want